DeFiTON/DeFiTON/README.md

-# 🎓 Entrepreneur
+# 🎓 Entrepreneur & Investor
-As a diligent seeker, I aspire to incorporate a plethora of captivating and enlightening moments into my life, wholeheartedly believing that our every opportunity serves as a chance for fresh growth and advancement.
-I actively engage in global investment exploration, skillfully allocating my resources into various other projects.
+Deeply rooted in the IT realm, I fuse my passion for exploration with tangible insights.
+As an investor, I strategically channel my capital into promising blockchain ventures, positioning them at the forefront of Web3 innovations.
+My open-source developer side thrives on crafting solutions that benefit the community.
+Each venture I undertake is a testament to my belief in seizing opportunities for growth and advancement.

 ## 📫 How to contact me?